euwbah/music-theory/general functional harmony 1.md

 > Now that nothing is real any more, each individual has to develop their own individual concept of sound.

-### Tonality
+### Philosophy of tonality

 In the ideal world, tonality is the haecceity of existence.
 Or assuming existence follows no rules, then it is all the ways [rules may manifest](https://www.youtube.com/watch?v=RnqwFpyqJFw&ab_channel=RichardE.BORCHERDS), as long as they are in the infinite set of rules of [expectation and subversion](https://www.quantamagazine.org/how-godels-incompleteness-theorems-work-20200714/).

 > As a tangible example of the cryptic statement above, [well-formed scales](https://www.researchgate.net/publication/215646485_Aspects_of_Well-Formed_Scales) provides a teaser of how logical symmetries correlate with constructs evolved in cultures that temper/notice the [Pythagorean comma](https://en.wikipedia.org/wiki/Pythagorean_comma), such that musical structures tend toward the cardinalities of 1, 2, 3, 5, 7, 12, regardless of unit.
-Sacrificing accuracy for brevity, it could be said that the numbers themselves contain information of how they can be arranged. _There are a finite number of [distinct](https://en.wikipedia.org/wiki/Group_isomorphism) [finite groups](https://en.wikipedia.org/wiki/Finite_group) of each given [order](https://www.youtube.com/watch?v=OWTKYLAEYvY&ab_channel=Socratica)._ Even without accounting for any cultural entrainment, or with inaccurate assumptions of the linearity of pitch perception, a purely logical expression can give insight to structures that naturally evolve/occur (Other well-known non-musical examples: [logistic maps](https://en.wikipedia.org/wiki/Logistic_map), [e](https://socratic.org/questions/how-does-e-2-718-help-apply-to-applications-implications-in-real-life), [phi](https://www.mathnasium.com/examples-of-the-golden-ratio-in-nature))
+Sacrificing accuracy for brevity, it could be said that the numbers themselves contain information of how they can be arranged. _There are a finite number of [distinct](https://en.wikipedia.org/wiki/Group_isomorphism) [finite groups](https://en.wikipedia.org/wiki/Finite_group) of each given [order](https://www.youtube.com/watch?v=OWTKYLAEYvY&ab_channel=Socratica)._ Even without accounting for any cultural entrainment, or with inaccurate assumptions of the linearity of pitch perception, a purely logical expression can give insight to structures that naturally evolve/occur.
+To give an idea of how this can manifest in a musical example, [Formalized Music](https://www.google.com/url?sa=t&source=web&rct=j&url=https://monoskop.org/images/7/74/Xenakis_Iannis_Formalized_Music_Thought_and_Mathematics_in_Composition.pdf&ved=2ahUKEwjV_N7vuK75AhUZDrcAHfoBD1QQFnoECBcQAQ&usg=AOvVaw2NvUWADheH32FlJ-OK2c0a) by Xenakis details his own conception and application of mathematical thinking to his works.
+Other well-known non-musical examples: [logistic maps](https://en.wikipedia.org/wiki/Logistic_map), [e](https://socratic.org/questions/how-does-e-2-718-help-apply-to-applications-implications-in-real-life), [phi](https://www.mathnasium.com/examples-of-the-golden-ratio-in-nature))

 Assuming this definition, tonality would then be a spectrum encompassing the interval from abstract to fundamental.
 Atonality is the epitome of disregard for the fundamental by an attempt to manifest the abstract, yet now it is within tonality.
 At the other end, we have the search for the fundamental.